mathewqpmiller/D3-DataJournalism/README.md

 ## D3 Scatterplot and Interactive Scatterplot

-For this activity I have been tasked with analyzing the current trends in various health related and income data.
-As well, I will need to create charts, graphs and interactive elements to help readers understand the analysis and recommendations.

-The premise of the exercise is to provide results to a newspaper editor about some health risks facing particular demographics.
+The premise of the project was to provide results to a newspaper editor about some health risks facing particular demographics.
 The editor is relying on me to sift through the information from a U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.
 The dataset is based on 2014 ACS 1-year estimates from the US Census Bureau and the data set includes rates of income, obesity, poverty, etc. by state.

 ### D3 Scatterplot